 Poverty in Denmark?
 Denmark is a country in which “few have too much and fewer too little.”
 It continues to serve as an admirable example of an effective welfare state.
-As of late, Denmark’s welfare system is undergoing substantial changes which need to be addressed.
+As of late, Denmark’s welfare system is undergoing substantial changes that need to be addressed.
 Recently, a report by Eurostat showed that Danes who were considered ‘Persons severely materially deprived’ nearly doubled from 2.0 to 3.7 percent from 2008-2015.

 Traditionally, the country’s philosophy has been the socialistic idea that the state has the responsibility to ensure the necessary material framework for living a reasonable life for all its population.
-However, in recent years, the country’s model has fallen short of this goal and poverty in Denmark is on the rise.
+However, in recent years, the country’s model has fallen short of this goal, and poverty in Denmark is on the rise.

 In the words of Per Shulz Jørgensen, leader of Denmark’s Alternative Welfare Commission, “the welfare society is not living up to its own principles– inequality has increased, poverty has returned.”